FDIC-Insured - Backed by the full faith and credit of the U.S. Government

 • Clear eligibility determination for franchisees seeking financing

-Under the new SOP, lenders will once again refer to this directory when processing applications for franchise businesses.
+Why it matters: Under the new SOP, lenders will once again refer to this directory when processing applications for franchise businesses which will result in an accelerated process.

-Franchise systems need to mark July 31, 2025, as a critical deadline for submitting documentation to be included in the revived Franchise Directory:
+Franchise systems have a deadline of June 30, 2026 for submitting documentation to be included in the Franchise Directory:

-• Systems not listed by this date may face delays in loan processing
+• Systems that were not listed by this date may have faced delays in loan processing

-• Franchisees seeking financing may prioritize systems already in the directory
+• Franchisees seeking financing may have prioritized systems that are already in the directory

 Requirements for Directory Inclusion